jumpcutking/threads/README.md

 ## What's New

 ### v1.5.2
-Futher fixes in error handling.
+Further fixes in error handling.

 ### v1.5.1
 Fixed a bug where non-object data or array data would be passed to the thread manager without the global $ property.
 This causes the message to be rejected by the thread manager.
 Now, non-object and array data will be wrapped in an object with the data property (message.data).